After some Atlanta police officers call out, mayor asks them to honor commitment to community

-Hours after a fired police officer was charged with felony murder for fatally shooting a man in the back, Atlanta police officers are not responding to calls in three of the department's six zones, multiple sources within the Atlanta Police Department told CNN on Wednesday evening.
+Hours after a fired police officer was charged with felony murder for fatally shooting a man in the back, Atlanta police officers are not responding to calls in three of the department's six zones, multiple sources within the Atlanta Police Department said.

+Though the department denied that was the case, a police union director backed CNN's sources' accounts and said that, in some instances, officers were refusing to leave their precincts unless a fellow police officer required backup.
+He expects more officers to miss work Thursday, he said.

-Fulton County District Attorney Paul Howard earlier in the day announced 11 charges against Garrett Rolfe, who was fired after he shot Rayshard Brooks twice in the back on Friday night.
+Fulton County District Attorney Paul Howard Wednesday afternoon announced 11 charges against Garrett Rolfe, who was fired after he shot Rayshard Brooks twice in the back Friday night.
 A third shot hit a car with three people inside.

 The police department said an unusual number of officers working the late shift had called out sick.
 The mayor said the city would be OK.

-"There's a lot happening in our cities and our police officers are receiving the brunt of it, quite frankly," Mayor Keisha Lance Bottoms told CNN's Chris Cuomo.
-She said the city has committed to the officers through a big pay raise, and "we expect that our officers will keep their commitment to our communities."
+"There's a lot happening in our cities, and our police officers are receiving the brunt of it, quite frankly," Mayor Keisha Lance Bottoms said.

+The city has shown its commitment to the officers through a pay raise, and "we expect that our officers will keep their commitment to our communities," she said.

 The mayor didn't say how many officers had called out.